jrcarlos2000/scaffold-eth-diamond-challenge/README.md

 - [x] Redeploy

-- [x] within 2 minute try contributing some ETH and withdraw , see if withdraw function fails until the 2 minute has passed from deployment
+- [x] within 2 minute try contributing some ETH and call `refund` , see if `refund` function fails until the 2 minute has passed from deployment

 ---

-### Checkpoint 3: 💵 Claiming when goal amount has been reached
+## Checkpoint 3: 💵 Claiming when goal amount has been reached

-Ok, so at this point your contributors can `contribute` and `withdraw` their assets when the deadline has been reached.
+Ok, so at this point your contributors can `contribute` and `refund` their assets when the deadline has been reached.
 But there should be some rules for the owner, owner can only withdraw if the goal has been reached.
-Likewise, contributors only would be able to withdraw if the goal hasn't been reached
+Likewise, contributors only would be able to `refund` if the goal hasn't been reached

 🔍 Inspect the code in the `ConfigFacet.sol` contract in `packages/hardhat/contracts/facets`